 DEAR MR. BLANCH, I have to thank the members of your club for their kind invitation, for which convey to them, I beg you, my sincere thanks.
 But I love superstitions.
 They are the colour element of thought and imagination.
 They are the opponents of common sense.
 Common sense is the enemy of romance.
 The aim of your society seems to be dreadful.
 Leave us some unreality.
 Don’t make us too offensively sane.
 I love dining out; but with a society with so wicked an object as yours I cannot dine.
 I regret it.
 I am sure you will all be charming, but I could not come, though 13 is a lucky number.

 Again, though Blanch made a ritual show of ridiculing Wilde’s bantering reply during subsequent Club meetings, their exchange was very much in the spirit of bohemian bonhomie that characterized the Thirteen Club phenomenon as a whole.

-With that in mind, Wilde’s brief and fundamentally playful exchange does serve to illustrate a subtle tenet of Poetic Faith.
+With that in mind, Wilde’s brief and fundamentally playful exchange with Blanch serves to illustrate a subtle tenet of Poetic Faith.

 Insofar as the Thirteen Club settled squarely on challenging/debunking superstitious thinking (within which, I think we can safely subsume pseudoscience, conspiracy theorizing and so-on), they were performing a salutory public service akin to that of the modern skeptical movement.
 Supernaturalist beliefs certainly have caused much actual suffering in the world.

 That understood, however, Wilde clearly shared the sentiment of one of his poetic ancestors, Lord Byron, who wrote in 1823: